 Prices vary slightly, as well as minimum nights allowed.
-Below are our default rates.
-Occasionally we offer reduced rates, which will show up as a “discount” on your quote if you click “book it.”
-Occasionally we also offer one night stays, although normally all our listings require a two night stay.
+Below are our lowest default rates.
+Our software uses dynamic pricing, so to get a real-time quote, click “book it,” below.
+Also, occasionally we offer reduced rates, which will show up as a “discount” on your quote if you click “book it.”
 We USUALLY offer one night stays on “orphan” nights…single nights sandwiched in-between two bookings.
 To find these nights..check our availability calendar.

 Cancel within 30 days prior to check in date, and get a 97% refund minus $100 cancellation fee.